 How Technology Companies Can Develop Brand Storytelling

 IT, MSPs, and SaaS companies alike can strengthen their brands by building a campaign around a compelling story.
-The generic messaging approach is outdated, ineffective and too impersonal for your target audience to differentiate you from your competitor.
+Generic messaging is outdated, ineffective and too impersonal for your target audience to differentiate you from your competitors.
 Although a B2B model, it’s important for a technology company’s brand to speak to the human behind the business they are trying to attract.
 Businesses aren’t purchasing your service—humans with purchasing power are.